edthedev/scratch_lessons/Resources.md

 ### Do you need more copies?

 If you are reading this on paper, and want another copy, you can go to http://scratch.delaporte.us and print another copy.
 The contents of this web page are free to use under the MIT License.
+The MIT License means that you have a right to use, copy and share this for free.

 ### Want to Help?